Senate holds hearing on hydroxychloroquine, despite no evidence it works against covid-19

-Study after study has shown that the drug touted by President Trump and his allies as a silver-bullet solution to the pandemic is ineffective in protecting patients against the virus.
+Study after study has shown that the drug touted by President Trump and his allies as a solution to the pandemic is ineffective in protecting patients against the virus.
 Top health officials in the Trump administration, including Anthony S. Fauci and Deborah Birx, have said clinical trials show the drug is unhelpful.

 Committee Chairman Ron Johnson (R-Wis.) returned to the issue anyway, calling a panel of witnesses who have publicly supported the drug.
 He repeatedly criticized the medical community, suggesting at one point that it had “censored” evidence that hydroxychloroquine could work and that federal scientific agencies may have “turned a blind eye” toward the treatment because of Trump’s promotion of it.